Léo Pereira (footballer, born 1996)

-Leonardo "Léo" Pereira (born 31 January 1996) is a Brazilian footballer who plays as a central defender for Campeonato Brasileiro Série A club Flamengo.
+Leonardo Pereira (/pt/; born 31 January 1996) is a Brazilian professional footballer who plays as a central defender for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.

 Club career

 Atlético Paranaense

 Born in Curitiba, Paraná, Léo Pereira finished his formation with Atlético Paranaense.
 He made his Série A debut on 3 May 2014, replacing Marcos Guilherme in a 2–3 home loss against Cruzeiro.
 He went on to make a further thirteen league appearances in 2014.

-Guaratinguetá (loan)
+Loans to Guaratinguetá and Náutico

 Pereira joined Guaratinguetá of Série C on loan in August 2015 where he made eight appearances before returning to Atlético in October 2015.
+On 23 May 2016, he moved to Náutico also in a temporary deal.

-Orlando City (loan)
+Loan to Orlando City

-On March 14, 2017 Pereira joined Orlando City B, the USL affiliate of Orlando City, on a season long loan.
+On 14 March 2017, Pereira joined Orlando City B, the USL affiliate of Orlando City, on a season long loan.
 He was the first player to move between the two clubs since they became official partners the previous November.
-After beginning the season with Orlando City B, he was called up to the first team in mid-April and made his MLS debut against San Jose Earthquakes on 17 May 2017.
+After beginning the season with Orlando City B, he was called up to the first team in mid-April and made his MLS debut against San Jose Earthquakes on 17 May.